 When it comes to dining, some of the most popular food in the region are “tahini” (a spread made of ground sesame seeds), “falafel” (deep-fried chickpeas), “tabouleh” (a finely chopped salad featuring parsley, mint, onion, bulgur wheat and tomatoes), “baklawa” (a pastry made of nuts, honey and filo dough) and “baba ghannouj” (eggplant with tomatoes and onions).
 Since the Middle East has a large Muslim population, Halal (translates to “permissible”) is the standard for food products.
 Stores and restaurants sell pork, but it must be kept in a specific area and not come into contact with any surfaces, equipment or utensils used for other food.

 Entertainment is second to none in the Emirates, and everyone is sure to find many activities to enjoy.
 Ski Dubai is one of the world’s largest indoor ski parks and is located within the Mall of the Emirates.
 Golf enthusiasts have the 18 holes of the Emirates Golf Club to explore, while nature lovers can join a tour to visit Dubai Desert Conservation Reserve.
 If you prefer water activities, Dolphin Bay gives you the opportunity to have a dolphin encounter, or visit Yas Waterworld and Aquaventure Waterpark (both voted as top water parks in the world).

 The United Arab Emirates is a fast-paced, glamorous nation with amazing architecture, flavorful cuisine and a visitor-friendly atmosphere.
 Although the country faced recession a few years ago, it is now back on track as a vital global economic and trade hub.

-If you have any questions about this article or about in-flight catering in the Middle East, contact me at email@example.com.
+If you have any questions about in-flight catering in the Middle East, contact firstname.lastname@example.org.